AlchemyCMS/alchemy-guides/guides/elements.md

 ### deprecated
 `Boolean|String` (Default: `false`)

 Mark this element as deprecated.
-Set to `true` to use a deprecation notice from I18n, or provide a custom message string directly.
+Set to `true` to use a [translated deprecation notice](i18n#deprecation-notices), or provide a custom message string directly.

 ~~~ yaml
 - name: old_element